 In order to break even, you must be able to sell the options for more than you paid or exercise options that allow you to cover the cost of your premium.

 If you short a stock, you could, in theory, lose an infinite amount of money.
 In some cases, writing options can have the same effect.
-When you write a call option, you’re providing someone the right to buy stock off you at a strike price, and in return you receive a premium.
+When you write a call option, you're providing someone the right to buy stock from you at a designated price, and in return you receive a premium.
 In theory, the stock could go to infinity, and your losses could be unlimited.

 When you write a put option, you are limited to the strike price multiplied by 100 shares of the stock.
 If you're interested in opening a brokerage account to trade options, check out Benzinga's guide to opening a brokerage account.

 How to Use Stock Options

 Stock options provide a number of valuable ways to invest and manage your portfolio.
 Here's how you use stock options:

 - Speculation: Stock options themselves can be used as a bet a stock will go up or down in the same way that purchasing or shorting a stock does.
 However, options limit your exposure and provide leverage in return for a premium.